Does your team generate huge spreadsheets of data on a regular basis?

 It’s also the first step towards automation either now or in the future; when there is a well structured information source it becomes much simpler to set your systems up to respond to pre-set patterns, such as triggering onboarding actions as soon as a new entry is made in the staff list, setting up reminders for people to refresh their certifications as they expire or setting critical reports up to be generated overnight each month.

 Not only that but it makes your systems much more flexible.
 With integration comes standardisation.
 With standardisation comes the ability to move more easily between platforms when you need to.
-How often has a project been stalled because “it would be really hard to replace what we have now and we just don’t have the resource.
+How often has a project been stalled because “it would be really hard to replace what we have now and we just don’t have the resources.
 Let’s keep it going a bit longer…”.
 Organisations with effective integration strategies do not confront these problems and can upgrade systems when required with much lower levels of difficulty.

 How does it work?